An Overview of the Florida Slip and Fall Statute

 - You weren’t paying attention; or

 - The condition that caused you to slip and fall was obvious.

 A personal injury attorney can help you overcome these arguments in court.

 How a Florida Personal Injury Lawyer Can Help You

-The Florida personal injury lawyers at Emmanuel Sheppard & Condon can determine if you have a case.
+The Florida slip and fall injury lawyers at Emmanuel Sheppard & Condon can determine if you have a case.
 If you can establish a case, we will help you plead the four elements of negligence and file your case on time.

 Additionally, we will strive to defeat the property owner’s comparative negligence arguments and fight to get you the compensation you deserve.
-Contact us today to schedule your free consultation.
+Contact us online or call (850) 444-4878 today to schedule your free consultation.